AGT relations for sheaves on surfaces: Computing the Ext operator

-Now let us replace the variable $y$ by the symbol $yD_x$, where $D_x$ denotes the $q$-difference operator $f(x) \leadsto f(xq)$.
-However, we make the following prescription.
-In the first equation, the $D_x$'s come to the right of all $x$'s, while in the second equation, the $D_x$'s come before the $x$'s:
+Now let us replace the variable $y$ by the symbol $yD_x$, where $D_x$ denotes the $q$-difference operator $D_x(f(x)) = f(xq)$.
+However, we make the following prescription: in the first equation above, the $D_x$'s are placed to the right of all $x$'s, while in the second equation, the $D_x$'s are placed to the left of all the $x$'s.
+We thus obtain:

-Now let us multiply the first equation on the right by $U(qx,yD_x)$ (with the $D_x$'s on the left of the $x$'s) and the second equation on the left by $L(x \gamma,yD_x/m)$ (with the $D_x$'s on the right of the $x$'s):
+Now let us multiply the first equation on the right by $U(qx,yD_x)$ (with the $D_x$'s placed to the left of all the $x$'s) and the second equation on the left by $L(x \gamma,yD_x/m)$ (with the $D_x$'s placed to the right of all the $x$'s):

-The two terms in the right-hand sides of the above equations are pairwise equal to each other (this is not manifestly obvious for the second term, because $y$ differs from $yq$, but this is a consequence of the action of $D_x$ on $x$).
+The two terms in the right-hand sides of the above equations are pairwise equal to each other (this is not manifestly obvious for the second term, because $y$ differs from $yq$, but this is a consequence of commuting $D_x$ past $x$).
 We conclude that:

 Recalling the definition \eqref{eqn:op w series}, this implies